-Putin’s forces ‘destroy’ city of Bakhmut - follow live
+Putin’s drone attacks leave Odesa without power - follow live

 War in Ukraine: Are Putin and Zelensky ready for peace talks?

+The southern Ukrainian city of Odesa was left without power after a series of overnight drone strikes by Russian forces.

+Local government head Maxim Marchenko said that large swathes of the region did not have any electricty.
+Only critical infrastructure, such as hospitals, has access to power.

-Russian forces have “destroyed” the eastern Ukrainian city of Bakhmut, president Volodymyr Zelensky said in his nightly address on Friday.
+It comes as Russian forces have “destroyed” the eastern Ukrainian city of Bakhmut, president Volodymyr Zelensky said in his nightly address on Friday.

 Mr Zelensky said: “Bakhmut, Soledar, Maryinka, Kreminna.
 For a long time, there is no living place left on the land of these areas that have not been damaged by shells and fire.